kiranrajpvx/drag-drop/README.md

 # Sample drag-drop using HTML,CSS,JQuery

-Clone and open it in Visual Studio -> File -> Open -> WebSite
+Clone and open it in Visual Studio

 Make index.html as startup page.